dahak-metagenomics/dahak/docs/workflows.md

 sequencer, such as discarding reads with a high uncertainty value or trimming off adapters.

-Tools like Fastqc and Trimmomatic will perform this filtering process for the sequencer's reads.
+Tools like FastQC and Trimmomatic will perform this filtering process for the sequencer's reads.

 **See [Read Filtering Workflow](workflow_readfilt.md) for an overview.**